jakesylvestre/site/_posts/commands/2012-10-12-UsefulTinyCommands.md

 ---
 layout: post
-status: post
+status: draft

 title: Useful Tiny Commands
 category: commands
-tags: [bash, commands]
+tags:
+  - bash
+  - commands
-author: [wei2912, manu-27993]
+author:

-status: draft
+  - wei2912
+  - manu-27993

 summary: Learn how to list hidden files, look at a calender and many more with those pesky tiny commands!